ldstreet/SwiftyStyle/README.md

 # SwiftyStyle
-An open source library focused on making styling UI controls easy.
+An open source library focused on making styling UI controls and views easy.

+*Documentation can be found at https://ldstreet.github.io/SwiftyStyle/*